 Scaling WooCommerce

 WooCommerce stores will face the same technical challenges as Magento.
-However, the good thing is that you have a lot more options to continue growing while keeping your costs low.
+However, you have a lot more options to continue growing while keeping your costs low.

 Finding WordPress specialists to help scale your online store is not as costly as Magento.
 Even at the enterprise level, your eCommerce store would be able to perform well at much lower costs.